autostrap/project-config/README.md

 topics should go into a file named common.yaml in one of the topic directories involved that is symlinked from the other topic directories.

-*Note: This directory is an override for sys11-config.
-Hence only configuration parameters with values differing from those in sys11-config needs to (and should) be included here.
-Anything else not set explicitely will inherit the default values from sys11-config.*
+*Note: This directory is an override for global-config.
+Hence only configuration parameters with values differing from those in global-config needs to (and should) be included here.
+Anything else not set explicitely will inherit the default values from global-config.*

 puppet/hieradata/repos.d
 ------------------------